 While not every “scam” out there is “wrong,” most of these types of scams can pass as a legitimate business strategy to someone who isn’t aware.
 They often straddle the line between “right” and “wrong.”

-Regardless of whether or not it’s allowed, you as a business owner need to be able to watch for strategies that other financing companies are putting out there to try and capture a sale from you.
+Regardless of whether or not it’s allowed, you as a business owner need to be able to watch for strategies that other business financing companies are putting out there to try and capture a sale from you.
 This is especially important in the world of construction equipment financing.

 Let’s explore ten major construction equipment financing scams that you should keep an eye out for.

 Unfortunately in the equipment finance industry there are a lot of sharks.
-The equipment finance industry is not regulated so there are shady characters that treat this industry like the wild west.
+The heavy equipment finance industry is not regulated so there are shady characters that treat this industry like the wild west.
 There are construction equipment leasing companies that prey on construction equipment financing with bad credit customers.

 Here are some things to look out for if you're new to the equipment finance industry.